jramaya/Ravn-Challenge-V2-EdgarAmaya/README.md

   - Managers can see all client orders
 - **Email Notifications**
-  - Email is sent when stock is low or when password is changed
+  - Email is sent when stock is low or when password is changed -->
 - **Testing**
-  - Unit tests with Jest (aiming for 80% coverage) -->
+  - Unit tests with Jest (aiming for 80% coverage)

 ## Next Steps

 - Finish implementing CRUD for Cart and Order
 - like products
-- Ensure unit tests achieve the required 80% coverage
 - Implement extra features for bonus points, including:
   - E2E testing
   - Forgot password functionality